-LifeWay Research recently reported the numbers from the 2014 Southern Baptist Annual Church Profiles (ACPs), and the numbers are not encouraging.
-However, there is hope!
+LifeWay Research reported the numbers from the 2014 Southern Baptist Annual Church Profiles (ACPs), and the numbers were not encouraging.
+However, there was and always is hope!

 According the ACPs, the number of new church plants rose between 2013 and 2014.
 However, baptisms, financial giving, average attendance, and membership each declined.
 The most dramatic was that the SBC “lost more than 200,000 members, the biggest one-year decline since 1881” (emphasis added).

 See Also: “The Southern Baptist Decline Continues–and Accelerates” by Ed Stetzer

 The Bad News: Continuing SBC Decline

 This trend is not new.
 The 2013 ACPs also showed a decrease in baptisms despite an increase in church plants.
 Furthermore, statistics over the last ten years (2005-2014) reveal a disappointing trend: